JuanDuran85/typescriptBasico/design_patterns/creationals/README.md

 - The prototype pattern suggests that you create new objects by copying existing ones, which can be more efficient than creating new objects from scratch.

 - The prototype pattern is often used when the cost of creating a new object is more expensive than copying an existing one, or when the system needs to be able to create objects dynamically at runtime.

+## 5. Immutability with Copy

+- Although immutability is a good practice, it is not always possible.
+In these cases, a copy of the object can be created and modified.
+This is useful for maintaining a history of state in interactive applications.

+- The immutability with copy pattern suggests that you create a new object that is a copy of the original object, and then modify the new object instead of the original one.